Key takeaways:

 4. Linear

-The Linear AE-100 is a traditional and straightforward telephone entry system designed for single-door applications.
-This system is ideal for small to medium-sized properties that require basic access control functionality without complex features.
+The Linear AE-100 is a traditional, straightforward telephone entry system for single-door applications.
+It is ideal for small—to medium-sized properties that require basic access control functionality without complex features.

 Speaking of features, you can expect the following from Linear’s telephone door entry system: